meuwebsite/Form--App/README.md

 * Use `map()` to create an array of age values from the filtered data.

 * Use the math.js library to calculate the summary statistics.

+##  Run Locally
+Run this command git clone https://github.com/meuwebsite/PatientBloodType--App/

+Make sure you have installed in your computer all libraries used above

+Double check if you are in the right directory in you terminal ...that often cause errors

+Terminal Should be addressed at folder: flask_app

+Run the command: python app.py in your terminal

+Copy the output link and paste in your Browser

+You are now in the dev environment and you can play around